PayamWeber/cutecms/Readme.md

 # Warning: App is not completely ready yet.
 But you are free to use it :)
-# TodoApp
+# CuteCMS
-Hi, this is a project named TodoCMS made for showing off my skills in laravel and php.
+Hi, this is a project named CuteCMS made for showing off my skills in laravel and php.

 Nice to see that you wanna use this app, enjoy!